Biosensors and Nanotheranostics

 Abstract

 The clinical potential of nucleic acid-based therapies in regenerative medicine is increasingly recognized, yet their translation remains limited by delivery efficiency, safety, and targeted release challenges.
-This systematic review and meta-analysis examine the current landscape of biomaterial-based nucleic acid delivery systems, focusing on viral and non-viral vectors integrated into scaffold platforms for in situ tissue engineering.
-Literature was systematically collected from peer-reviewed sources between 2009 and 2025, evaluating studies that assessed delivery efficiency, tissue-specific targeting, and therapeutic outcomes.
+This review examines the current landscape of biomaterial-based nucleic acid delivery systems, focusing on viral and non-viral vectors integrated into scaffold platforms for in situ tissue engineering, evaluating studies that assessed delivery efficiency, tissue-specific targeting, and therapeutic outcomes.
 Viral vectors, including adenovirus, adeno-associated virus (AAV), and lentivirus, demonstrated high transduction efficiency but were associated with immunogenicity and risks of insertional mutagenesis.
 In contrast, non-viral nanocarriers—lipid-based nanoparticles, polymeric nanoparticles, inorganic nanoparticles, and biomimetic vectors such as exosomes—exhibited enhanced biocompatibility, reduced toxicity, and customizable release profiles.
 Scaffold integration, including injectable hydrogels, three-dimensional porous scaffolds, and sheet-like systems, improved local retention, spatiotemporal release, and functional tissue regeneration.
-Meta-analysis of preclinical studies indicated significantly improved gene delivery efficiency and tissue repair outcomes when non-viral carriers were combined with tailored scaffolds (p < 0.05).
 However, limitations such as mechanical weakness in hydrogels, light penetration constraints, long-term bioaccumulation, and manufacturing challenges remain.
 This review highlights the translational potential of combining non-viral nucleic acid vectors with advanced biomaterials, offering a roadmap for clinical implementation.
 Addressing the identified safety and scalability challenges could accelerate the adoption of these systems for targeted, efficient, and safe regenerative therapies.

 Keywords: Nucleic acid delivery, non-viral vectors, viral vectors, biomaterial scaffolds, tissue engineering, regenerative medicine, hydrogels, 3D scaffolds